 There’s so much to explore at the Museums on the Green, run by the Falmouth Historical Society.

-Our beautiful two-acre campus features two 18th century homes, an early 20th century reconstructed barn, a vibrant Cultural Center, Colonial gardens, a historic cannon and stocks, a children’s playhouse, and a three-seater outhouse.
+Our beautiful two-acre campus features two 18th century homes, an early 20th century reconstructed barn, a vibrant Cultural Center, Colonial gardens, 2 historic cannons, stocks, and a four-seater outhouse.
 Look closely and you can even see the life-size outline of a ship on the lawn near the whaling pots.
 Each building and exhibit tell a story about those who have lived in and visited this seaside community.
 Take your time as you travel back in time.
 Let’s make history together!

 THE HALLETT BARN VISITOR CENTER